 A mile up the trail, local citizens staff a visitor center and provide information about this and other area parks and attractions.
 As the route streaks north, the surroundings become increasingly rural.
 Telltale signs that you're leaving Milton behind include trailside pitcher plants and rabbit sightings.

 By the time you reach the Munson Highway parking area, just under 3 miles along the trail, the rural setting dominates.
 Munson provides the only horse trailer parking, so expect to spot more equestrians on the adjacent trail and at the seven nearby shared stream crossings.

-To reach the Munson Highway parking area and its equestrian parking, head north from Milton about 3 miles on Route 191 to the trail intersection.
+To reach the Munson Highway parking area and its equestrian parking, head north from Milton about 3 miles on County Route 191 to the trail intersection.